Western Uganda programs@cemauganda.org

 In Uganda,

 Refugees and host communities have experienced extreme weather events, particularly floods and droughts, with inadequate infrastructure to cope.
-CEMA advocates for refugees and host communities’ equal access to resources, services, and opportunities in climate resilience and adaptation.
+CEMA promotes refugees and host communities’ equal access to resources, services, and opportunities in climate resilience and adaptation.
 CEMA also implements initiatives that integrate refugee needs into climate resilience programs in host communities.

 33,000Goal